davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 Isabella anomaly are highly out of phase with the predicted translation pattern for a “dangling” Monterey slab [@Saleeby2013; @Cecil2014].
-Possible remnants of necked off partially subducted Monterey plate are more plausibly correlated to the Transverse Ranges high-wave speed anomaly in terms of position and volume (Fig. 3), and also have a firm geodynamic basis as such [@Burkett2009].
+Possible remnants of necked off partially subducted Monterey plate are more plausibly correlated to the Transverse Ranges high-wave speed anomaly in terms of position and volume [@fig:context], and also have a firm geodynamic basis as such [@Burkett2009].

 According to the @Wilson2005 reconstruction of the